Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Abstract

 \section{Abstract}

-We show that a weighted manifold which admits a relative Faber Krahn inequality admits the Fefferman Phong inequality $\llangle V\psi, \psi\rrangle \leq C_V \|\psi\|^2$, with the constant depending on a Morrey norm of $V$, and we deduce from it a condition for a $L^2$ Hardy inequality to holds, as well as conditions for Schrödinger operators to be positive.
-We also obtain an estimate on the bottom of the spectrum for Schrödinger operators.
+We show that a complete weighted manifold which satisfies to a relative Faber Krahn inequality admits a trace inequality for the measure with density $V$, with the constant depending on a Morrey norm of $V$.
+From this we obtain estimates on the lower bound of the spectrum of the Schrödinger operators with potential $V$ and positivity conditions for such operators.
+It also yields a $L^2$ Hardy inequality.